Learn about neuropsychology programs and salary ranges.

 Where you work will depend on the specialty you pursue and the type of work you want to do (do you want to have a more clinical practice, or do you want to do more research?).

-Neuropsychologists are part of the broader field of psychologists.
-According to the U.S. Bureau of Labor Statistics’ (BLS) 2014-15 Occupational Outlook Handbook, the median national annual salary for “psychologists, all others” is $90,020.
+Neuropsychologists are part of the broader field of psychologists in general.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, the median national annual salary for psychologists is $70,700.
 The BLS doesn’t specifically track salaries for neuropsychologists.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.